molaux/sequelize-graphql-schema-builder/README.md

 ```
 This time, "Mike HILLYER" is excluded, since he has no `Store`.

-Note that this is not compatible with the `optimized`: `false` option on the same node since the required is passed to the `include` dependencies tree of the root requested element by Sequelize.
+Note that this is not compatible with the `dissociate`: `true` argument on the same node since the required is passed to the `include` dependencies tree of the root requested element by Sequelize.

 ### query